opendatahub-io/opendatahub.io/pages/arch.md

 ## Comments and Feedback

-This is the first iteration of this reference architectute.
+This is the first iteration of this reference architecture.
 In the spirit of open source, we invite anyone to provide feedback, comments and contribution to this content.
 Feedback on the papers can be provided by emailing contributors@lists.opendatahub.io.
 Please refer to the title within the email.
 Contribution to content can also be made using [opendatahub gitlab](https://gitlab.com/opendatahub/opendatahub.io) and providing merge requests.

 ## Executive Summary